Fairfield County License Hearing Guide

 How to Prepare

-- Gather Evidence: Collect any evidence that supports your case, such as witness statements, dashcam footage (if available), medical records, or any other documentation that challenges the grounds for the suspension.
+Gather Evidence: Collect any evidence that supports your case, such as witness statements, dashcam video, or photos.

 Possible Outcomes

-- Suspension Overturned: If you successfully challenge the BMV's case, the suspension will be overturned, and your driving privileges will be reinstated immediately.
+- Suspension Overturned: If the judge finds that the officer lacked probable cause or failed to follow proper procedures, your license suspension will be overturned, and your driving privileges will be reinstated.

-- Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license, allowing you to drive for essential purposes like work, school, or medical appointments.
+- Restricted/Hardship License: In some cases, you may be eligible for a restricted or hardship license, allowing you to drive for limited purposes, such as work, school, or medical appointments.

 Hardship/Restricted License in Ohio